Firestop: Opening types

 Numeric characters are used to identify what penetrant, if any, can be found within the present system and help identify what UL-tested system was used.

 Classification for penetrations and the barriers they penetrate, are categorized by a standardized letter-number system that has been adopted by all firestop products manufacturers.
 A typical system would consist of several letters, followed by a series of numbers indicating the type of penetrant that is passing through the particular barrier ex: (FB-5533.)

 Materials

 Components include intumescents, cementitious mortars, silicone, firestop pillows, mineral fibers, and rubber compounds.

 Maintenance

-Firestops should be maintained in accordance with listing and approval use and compliance.
+Firestops should be maintained in accordance with the certification listing.
 Construction documentation sometimes includes an inventory of all firestops in a building, with drawings indicating their location and certification listings.
 Using this, a building owner can meet the fire code relating to fire barriers.
 Improper repairs may otherwise result, which would violate the fire code and could allow a fire to travel between areas intended by code to be separated during a fire.

-Tagging

-Proper maintenance is enhanced by the installation of tags on each side of the firestop with information needed to refer to documents indicating approved procedures for the original installation and re-entries.
-This requires knowledge of the certification listing used for each opening of a building joint or a penetrant through-penetration seal.